Cardinal-Cryptography/ink-exercises/exercises/1-drink-test/README.md

 The contract crate also specifies `pub const BLOCKS_FOR_TOKEN: u32 = 10;`.
 This means that for every token transferred to the `subscribe` method, the caller will be enrolled for 10 blocks.
-After the paid period expires, the caller will be no longer active subscriber.
+After the paid period expires, the caller will no longer be an active subscriber.

 The contract does nothing more than that.
-However, it can be used for other contracts, that want to limit their functionality to only active subscribers.
+However, it can be used in other contracts, that want to limit their functionality only to the active subscribers.

 The source code of the contract can be found in the [`lib.rs`](../../contracts/enroll/lib.rs) file.
-There, you will also find the integration tests written with `ink::test` macro, that utilizes the off-chain engine.
+There, you will also find the integration tests written with `ink::test` macro, that utilize the off-chain engine.

 ### Voting